srl-labs/containerlab/docs/manual/kinds/vr-vmx.md

 Data interfaces `eth1+` need to be configured with IP addressing manually using CLI/management protocols.

 ## Features and options

 ### Node configuration

 vr-vmx nodes come up with a basic configuration where only the control plane and line cards are provisioned, as well as the `admin` users and management interfaces such as NETCONF, SNMP, gNMI.

+Starting with [hellt/vrnetlab](https://github.com/hellt/vrnetlab) v0.8.2 VMX will make use of the management VRF[^1].

 #### Startup configuration

 It is possible to make vMX nodes boot up with a user-defined startup-config instead of a built-in one.
 With a [`startup-config`](../nodes.md#startup-config) property of the node/kind user sets the path to the config file that will be mounted to a container and used as a startup-config:

 ```yaml